 In the Displays panel, select Imagery -> Image Display.

-In the Region panel, subset out a region in the bottom half of the data granule by using Shift+Left Click+Drag.
+In the Region panel, subset a region in the bottom half of the data granule by using Shift+Left Click+Drag.
 Anything contained with the green bounding box will be displayed at full-resolution.
 Note that the entire region must be contained within the granule’s data.

 Click Create Display.